flame/blis/docs/BLISObjectAPI.md

 ## Level-1v operations

 Level-1v operations perform various level-1 BLAS-like operations on vectors (hence the _v_).
-**Note**: Each level-1v operation has a corresponding level-1v kernel through which it is primarily implemented.
+**Note**: Most level-1v operations have a corresponding level-1v kernel through which it is primarily implemented.

 ---